16 Days of Activism at the City of Monash

 • 3 in 5 Aboriginal and Torres Strait Islander women have experienced physical or sexual violence perpetrated by a male intimate partner.

-Stopping gender-based violence starts with addressing gender equality.
+Stopping gender-based violence starts with addressing gender inequality.
 We all have a role to play in changing attitudes and creating a more equitable world.

 Support is available

-If you or someone you know is experiencing family violence, support is available: 1800RESPECT at 1800 737 732 (National Domestic, Family and Sexual Violence Counselling Service).
+If you or someone you know is experiencing family violence, support is available through 1800RESPECT on 1800 737 732 (National Domestic, Family and Sexual Violence Counselling Service).